vercel/commerce/framework/spree/README.md

 ![Screenshots of Spree Commerce and NextJS Commerce][5]

 A preview integration of Spree Commerce within NextJS Commerce.
 It supports browsing and searching Spree products and adding products to the cart as a guest user.
+[You can see it in action online.][6]

 ## Installation